Exploitation of natural resources: Papua New Guinea

-The effects of the exploitation of natural resources in the local community of a developing country are exhibited in the impacts from the Ok Tedi Mine.
+The effects of the exploitation of natural resources in the local community of a developing country are also exhibited in the impacts from the Ok Tedi Mine.
 After BHP entered into Papua New Guinea to exploit copper and gold, the economy of the indigenous peoples boomed.
 Although their quality of life has improved, initially disputes were common among the locals in terms of land rights and who should be getting the benefits from the mining project.
 The consequences of the Ok Tedi environmental disaster illustrate the potential negative effects from the exploitation of natural resources.
 The resulting mining pollution includes toxic contamination of the natural water supply for communities along the Ok Tedi River, causing widespread killing of aquatic life.
 When a mining company ends a project after extracting the raw materials from an area of a developing country, the local people are left to manage with the environmental damage done to their community and the long run sustainability of the economic benefits stimulated by the mining company's presence becomes a concern.